Night Man (TV series): Guest appearances

 In addition, Little Richard, Jerry Springer, and Donald Trump made special appearances as themselves in "Whole Lotta Shakin'", "House of Soul", and "Face to Face", respectively.
 David Hasselhoff also makes a surprise cameo as a villain in the first episode.

 Home media

 Lionsgate Entertainment released a complete series on DVD on June 12, 2018.
-The box displays the claim that it is "based on the Marvel Comics comic book" when in actuality it is based on a Malibu Comics comic book which is a subsidiary of Marvel Comics.
+The box displays the claim that it is "based on the Marvel Comics comic book" when in actuality it is based on a Malibu Comics comic book which became a subsidiary of Marvel Comics.